ds8983/hr-workflow-designer/README.md

 End

-📝 Node Editing Panel
+📝 Configurable Node Editor

-Click any node to configure it.
-Every node type has its own form:

-Start Node: title + metadata
+Clicking a node opens its configuration panel.
+Each step type exposes only the fields that matter:

+Start: title, metadata

-Task Node: title, description, assignee, due date
+Task: title, description, assignee, due date

-Approval Node: approver role, auto-approve threshold
+Approval: approver role, auto-approval threshold

-Automated Node: select an action → dynamic parameter inputs
+Automated Step: pick an action → dynamic input fields

-End Node: end message + summary flag
+End: summary toggle, closing message

+The goal was to keep everything clear and intuitive.

-⚙️ Simulation Panel
+⚙️ Workflow Simulation

-You can test the workflow by:
+The built-in simulator lets you:

-Validating the structure
+Validate workflow structure

-Serializing the graph into JSON
+Convert the graph into clean JSON

-Sending it to a mock /simulate API
+Send it to a mock /simulate API

-Viewing a step-by-step execution log
+See a step-by-step execution trace

-This gives a feel for how the workflow would behave in a real system.
+This gives a realistic sense of how the workflow would run in production.

-🧩 Architecture Overview
+🧩 Project Architecture

-The project is intentionally structured to be modular, scalable, and easy to maintain.
+The codebase is split cleanly for readability and long-term maintainability:

 src/
-  api/              # Fake API calls (automations + workflow simulation) components/
+  api/              # Mock automation + simulation endpoints components/
-    canvas/         # React Flow canvas + node components forms/          # Node configuration forms
+    canvas/         # React Flow canvas + custom nodes forms/          # Node configuration forms
-    layout/         # Layout + sidebar
+    layout/         # App layout + sidebar
-    panels/         # Config panel + simulation panel hooks/            # Zustand workflow store types/            # Strong TypeScript interfaces for all nodes utils/            # Validation + workflow serialization helpers App.tsx main.tsx
+    panels/         # Config + simulation panels
+  hooks/            # Zustand workflow store types/            # Strong TypeScript types for all nodes utils/            # Validation + serialization logic App.tsx main.tsx

-React Flow handles the visual graph, while Zustand manages the global workflow state.
+React Flow manages graph interactions

+Zustand keeps workflow state predictable and centralized

-All node logic is kept separate from canvas rendering for clarity and scalability.
+Node rendering and node logic are intentionally separated for clarity and extension

-🔌 Mock API Endpoints
+🔌 Mock APIs

-The app uses a tiny local mock API layer:

 GET /automations

-Returns available automated actions (e.g., “Send Email”, “Generate Document”).
+Returns available automated actions and their input fields.
-The parameters in the response dynamically generate form inputs.

 POST /simulate

-Receives the serialized workflow and returns a simple execution log.
+Receives the serialized workflow and returns a mock run log.

-This keeps the app lightweight while still demonstrating data flow and testing behavior.

-🚀 Getting Started
-Install dependencies
+This provides enough backend behavior to simulate real-world scenarios without adding unnecessary weight.

+🚀 Running the App

+Install:

 npm install

-Start the dev server
+Start:

 npm run dev

-Then open:
+Open:

 http://localhost:5173

-You’ll see the full workflow builder with canvas, sidebar, and configuration panels.
+You’ll see the canvas, sidebar, config panel, and simulation tools ready to use.

-✔ What’s Completed (within the assignment timebox)
+✔ Completed Within the Timebox

-Visual drag-and-drop workflow canvas
+Drag-and-drop workflow building

 Custom React Flow node components

-Full configuration forms for all node types
+Individual configuration forms for all node types

-Dynamic automated-node parameters
+Dynamic fields for automated steps

-Centralized state management via Zustand
+Zustand-based centralized state management

-Workflow serialization + simulation
+Workflow validation + serialization

-Validation: missing start/end, orphan nodes, cycle detection

-Modular, production-friendly project structure
+Simulation with step-by-step logs

+Detection for cycles, orphans, missing start/end nodes

+Clean, extendable architecture

-Everything needed for the assignment is implemented.
+Everything required for the assignment is built and working.

-➕ What I Would Add With More Time
+➕ What I’d Add With More Time

-This section is useful for interviewers:

-Undo / Redo

-Import & export workflows as JSON
+Undo/Redo support

+Workflow import/export (JSON)

-Auto-layout for cleaner workflows
+Auto-layout for cleaner graph positioning

-Visual error indicators on nodes
+Error indicators directly on nodes

-A small library of pre-built workflow templates
+Pre-built workflow templates

-Persisting workflows to a backend
+Backend persistence and versioning

-Richer UI with animations and drag handles
+More polished UI and micro-interactions

 💡 Final Thoughts

-This project intentionally balances speed and structure.
-The goal wasn’t to build a full-featured enterprise workflow engine, but to show:
+This project is meant to demonstrate practical engineering under time pressure:

-Strong understanding of React Flow
+Strong grasp of React Flow

-Clean component & state architecture
+Clean component + state design

-Dynamic configuration-driven forms

-Practical workflow reasoning
+Realistic workflow modeling

-Ability to build something scalable under time constraints
+Ability to deliver complete, scalable features quickly

-If you're reviewing this project, thank you for taking the time to go through it!
+If you're reviewing the project, I appreciate you taking the time to go through it.